Redfield, South Dakota: Geography

 According to the United States Census Bureau, the city has a total area of 1.92 sqmi, of which 1.89 sqmi is land and 0.03 sqmi is water.

-Redfield has been assigned the ZIP code 57469 and the FIPS place code 53460.

 History

 The first settlers arrived in the Redfield area in 1878, and a post office was established two years later under the name "Stennett Junction."
 The "Redfield" name was adopted in 1881.
 The town became the seat of Spink County in 1886, following a six-year legal and political battle among several Spink County towns.
 Redfield rapidly became a major town in the region, due in part to its status as a railroad center—the town was a crossroads of two lines of the Chicago and North Western Railway, and was also served by the Milwaukee Road Railroad.
 Railroads brought supplies, people, and animals, and also provided for transportation of crops back East.

 Redfield College was established in the town in 1887, and operated until 1932.
 In 1902 the "Northern Hospital for the Insane," a state institution, opened on a campus just north of town.
 That facility remains in operation today as the South Dakota Developmental Center.

+Redfield has been visited by three sitting Presidents of the United States: William McKinley in 1899, William Howard Taft in 1911, and Franklin D. Roosevelt in 1936.